 starting/stopping a procedure

 for approximate times, e.g. the origin of an history observation which is only partially known

-Decimal number (rarely used, in most cases a decimal number is actually a quantity).
+Decimal number, rarely used because in most cases a decimal number is actually a quantity.

-There are some "special" quantities (used in healthcare), explained later:
+There are some "special" quantities (used in healthcare), and explained elsewhere:

-for ratios of two physical quantities, ratio shall be used.
+for ratios of two physical quantities, use complex.